byessilyurt/LegalAssistantRAG/frontend/README.md

 - **Source References**: Hover over the "Sources" label to see references for each answer
 - **Conversation History**: Keep track of past conversations in the sidebar
 - **Clean, Modern UI**: Easy to use interface for all users
+- **Cloud Integration**: Connects to the Cloud Run backend with fallback to serverless functions

 ## Getting Started

 ### Prerequisites

 - Node.js 14+ installed
-- Backend API running (see backend README)
+- Backend API running (see backend README) or deployed to Google Cloud Run

 ### Installation